 Chengdu is one of the few places in China from which you can fly on to Lhasa so it also serves as a gateway to visiting the Tibetan Autonomous Region.

-Sichuan Province is home to UNESCO World Heritage sights, beautiful nature reserves, amazing cuisine, many Chinese ethnic minorities and their cultures as well as its own unique western Chinese culture.
-Here are links to many attactions and activities worth checking out while you're in Sichuan Province.
+Sichuan Province is home to UNESCO World Heritage sights, beautiful nature reserves, amazing cuisine, many Chinese ethnic minorities, and their cultures as well as its own unique western Chinese culture.

 Make sure you include some time simply to walk around the city and spend some time in Chengdu's lovely parks.
 Unlike other huge metropolis parks in China, you'll find Chengdu's parks filled with locals relaxing, playing cards and mahjong and drinking tea.
 Chengdu has a slower pace than its eastern cousins and a truly different vibe.